-Florida’s Fledgling Marine Sciences Grew Up With FIO
+Florida’s Renowned Marine Science Industry Grew Up With FIO

 1967 – 2004

 The Florida Institute of Oceanography (FIO) traces its roots to the 1960s, when Florida’s State University System was struggling to balance the need for greater scientific knowledge with a scarcity of programs and resources.

 Through the years, FIO has had different names, such as the Florida Inter-Institutional Committee and the State University System Institute of Oceanography.
 But it has only had one mission: to put scientists at the forefront of efforts to understand and protect the oceans.
 In the early to mid-1970s, the mission took on a task that will ring familiar today: assessment and protection of the Gulf of Mexico in the midst of a great push to open the region to offshore oil drilling.
 Their chief tool, a 71-foot, diesel-powered workhouse named the R/V Bellows.